KCreate/leonardschuetz.ch/server/blog/aoc-2025/day2/article.md

 [Back to the main article](../)

-Todays task involved determining the set of invalid IDs from a list of ID-ranges.
+Today's task involved determining the set of invalid IDs from a list of ID-ranges.
 An ID was invalid if its string representation consisted of two repeated substrings of equal length.

 E.g. `55`, `123123`, `827827` are all invalid IDs.